Odyseus/cinnamon_tools_docs/docs/_sources/includes/01-usage.rst.txt

 app.py build
 ------------

-This command is used to build all or specifics xlets.
+This command is used to build all or specific xlets.
 All xlets found in Cinnamon Tools' repository aren't directly usable, they need to be *built*. *Building* an xlet just means that the *raw xlet* (as found in the repository) will be copied into another location (chosen when performing the building) and a string substitution will be done that will apply a generated UUID (``xlet_name@custom_domain_name``) to all files (files content and file names).
 It will also compile the ``gsettings`` files (if an xlet contains such files) and copy files common to all xlets (LICENSE.md, localizations installer script, global modules, etc.).

 Options
 ^^^^^^^